beradrian/jsbandwidth/README.md

 3. Run `npm publish` to publish the new version to npm

 ### Testing
-To run the tests you need to
+To run the tests do `npm run test`.

-1. Install a web server, e.g. `http-server`: `npm install -g http-server`
-2. Start the web server in the project folder: `http-server -p 8081 .`
-3. Access from any browser: [http://localhost:8081/src/test/test.html](http://localhost:8081/spec/JsBandwidthSpec.html)